Classics

 Through comparative study, this course explores the effects of imperialism and colonialism upon Indigenous peoples.
 Using a variety of ancient Greek and Latin literary sources, translated into English, students examine how ancient Italic peoples, specifically the Sabines and Etruscans, were forcefully assimilated into the rapidly expanding Roman Republic.
 In comparison, students are introduced to Indigenous communities living along the stretch of British Columbia’s Highway 16, known as the “Highway of Tears”.
 We explore the origins of its name, and study how the traumas occurring in this region are representative of the impacts of Canadian settler colonialism.
 Using ancient and modern cases students examine the impact of colonialism and imperialism upon the cultures of Indigenous peoples, the impacts on their sense of identity, and research what, if any, remaining traces of their voices can be found in the study of both ancient and contemporary history.

 Examines in depth the approaches to leadership within the governmental system that enabled a small, Italian city-state to take eventual control of the Mediterranean world and how this state was affected by its unprecedented military, economic, and territorial growth.
 Investigates and re-imagines the political maneuverings of the most famous pre-Imperial Romans, such as Scipio Africanus, the Gracchi, and Cicero, and how political institutions such as the Roman Senate and assemblies reacted to and dealt with military, economic, and revolutionary crises.
 Looks at the relationship of the Roman state to class warfare, the nature of electoral politics, and the power of precedent and tradition.
 While examining whether the ultimate fall precipitated by Caesar's ambition and vision was inevitable, also reveals what lessons, if any, modern politicians can learn about statesmanship from the transformation of the hyper-competitive atmosphere of the Republic into the monarchical principate of Augustus.
 All sources, such as Livy's history of Rome, Plutarch's “Lives,” letters and speeches of Cicero, and Caesar's “Civil War,” are in English, and no prior knowledge of Roman antiquity is required.
 Note: This course fulfills the pre-modern requirement for history majors and minors.
+This course originates in Classics and is crosslisted with: History.
 (Same as: HIST 2008)

 This course explores what makes a monster in the ancient world.
 Also examines what these monsters reflect about the societies they come from.
 Since monsters are often not static in meaning and change throughout time, students also investigate how later groups adopt and repurpose monsters as symbols of both disenfranchisement and empowerment.
 In this course students study monsters from various time periods and cultures within and outside the Ancient Mediterranean.
 Students encounter these monsters in literary texts, material culture, video games, TV, and film and analyze myths and media through theoretical approaches such as critical race theory, gender studies, queer theory, and postcolonial theory.
 Students can use this exploration of monsters of the past to reflect on and assess monsters made in contemporary society.

 How will we be remembered?
 How should we be remembered?
 And how do we decide to honor or sanction events that have occurred or people who have died, whether in the past or in our own lifetimes?
 This course explores these questions by comparing the commemorative practices of ancient Greece and Rome with those of our own time.
 Examines public and private memorials to those who have died, including poems, eulogies, mausoleums, statues, and gravestones, along with tributes to those who have triumphed (and sometimes those who have lost), whether on the battlefield or in less deadly contests.
-Also considers practices such as damnatio memoriae (erasure from historical memory) and ancestor worship, literary tropes such as "immortality through song," and the changing interpretation and reuse of commemorative monuments over time.
+Also considers practices such as damnatio memoriae (erasure from historical memory) and ancestor worship, literary tropes such as 'immortality through song,' and the changing interpretation and reuse of commemorative monuments over time.
 Includes analysis of materials in the Bowdoin College Museum of Art, as well as field trips to local cemeteries and memorials.
 All readings in English.

 The word “transformations” is a translation of the title of the Latin poet Ovid's most famous work, the Metamorphoses, whose theme is mythical transformation.
 The mythical changes narrated by Ovid have inspired creativity of all sorts in the arts and will serve as the basis for this course.
 The first half of the semester will be devoted to careful reading and discussion of Ovid’s Metamorphoses.
 The remainder of the semester will turn its focus outward, to consider Ovid’s afterlife in the many poems, novels, and plays his work has inspired.
-We will also consider Ovid’s enduring status as "artist in exile."
+We will also consider Ovid’s enduring status as 'artist in exile.'
 Readings for the course, in addition to selected works of Ovid, may include works by Shakespeare, Ted Hughes, Nathaniel Hawthorne, Franz Kafka, Mary Zimmerman, David Malouf, Christoph Ransmayr, and Nina MacLaughlin.

 Seminar.
 Explores the development of scientific thinking in the ancient Greek world by examining the history of Greek medicine.
 Topics include the development of Greek rationalist thought; concepts of health and disease; notions of the human body, both male and female; the physician’s skills (diagnosis, prognosis, remedy); similarities and differences between religious and scientific views of disease; concepts of evidence, proof, and experiment; and Greek medical thinking in the Roman world.
 All readings in English.
 This course emphasizes the skills and approaches to writing in the Classics discipline.